 A church is not a building.
 A church is not a steeple.
 The church is not a resting place.
 The church is a people!
 Those are the words to a song we enjoy singing at St. Andrew’s.
 And how true!

 Presbyterian Christians in Barrie first began worshipping together on Sept.
 17, 1843; however, it wasn’t until 1849, when they established the Barrie Presbyterian Church, which became St. Andrew’s.
 At the time, the faith community shared a minister, Rev. Thomas Lowry, with a congregation in Innisfil.
 The Barrie Presbyterian Church officially became a congregation of the Presbyterian Church in Canada on June 15, 1875.

 Our sanctuary, located on the southeast corner of Owen and Worsley streets, opened on Feb.
 25, 1883.
-Before that, we met in the Wesleyan Methodist chapel and then in own building – a frame church built on the north side of Collier Street at Clapperton Street, just west of Trinity Anglican.
+Before that, we met in the Wesleyan Methodist chapel and then in our own building – a frame church built on the north side of Collier Street at Clapperton Street, just west of Trinity Anglican.

 After World War One, the Memorial School addition – named to honour those who lost their lives in the war – was added.
 It’s where our offices, our classrooms, library and choir room were located, until we were displaced by fire in February 2023.